- 2 tablespoons extra-virgin olive oil

 - Meanwhile, preheat the oven to 400°.
 In batches, fold the tortillas in half and stuff them between the cups of an inverted muffin tin to form shells.
 Bake for 15 minutes, until crisp.

 - Remove the chicken from the sauce and shred the meat.
 Return the meat to the sauce and simmer for 10 minutes.
 Discard the bay leaves and oregano sprig.
 Stir in the vinegar and season with salt and pepper.
 Serve in the taco shells with cilantro, lime and onion.

-The tinga can be refrigerated for up to 3 days and reheated gently.
+The chicken tinga can be refrigerated for up to 2 days.
+Reheat gently before serving.

 Bold, balanced Chardonnay.